 The budget process is similar to previous years.
 The initial budget proposals will be discussed by the council’s Performance Scrutiny Committee on December 14 before going to Cabinet in January.
 Cabinet will formally recommend a budget to the annual budget-setting meeting of full council, which this year is on February 13.

 As always Local Government Settlement Day will be on an as yet unknown day during December.
 This is when all councils hear about levels of grant funding from central government for the forthcoming year with indicative figures for future years.
 Officers will at that point be able to assess whether the forecasts on which the budget proposals are founded are correct or whether alterations need to be made to the budget in time for when it is presented to cabinet in January.

 The Council’s Medium Term Financial Plan, agreed by council in February 2017, is that there would be a 4.99 Council Tax rise in 2018/19.
 A total of three per cent of this is “adult social care precept”.
 This is the level to which Central Government allows councils who provide adult social care services (county councils, unitaries and councils in metropolitan areas such as London, Manchester and Birmingham) to raise Council Tax.
 The ability to raise this tax was provided by Westminster as acknowledgement of the increasing financial pressures relating to adult social care across the entire nation.

-Members of the public and stakeholders will be able to comment on the budget proposals and Council Tax level through the Council’s website at www.oxfordshire.gov.uk/budget and paper copies of the consultation document will also be made available in libraries.
-The consultation will open at 17:00 on 6 December 2017 and close at 23.59 on 8 January 2018.
+Members of the public and stakeholders can comment on the budget proposals and Council Tax level through the Council’s website at www.oxfordshire.gov.uk/budget and paper copies of the consultation document are available in libraries.
+The consultation opened on 6 December 2017 and close at 23.59 on 8 January 2018.
 A summary of responses will be provided to Cabinet to allow them to take the comments into consideration in agreeing their budget proposals.